stealjs/steal/docs/pages/quick-start.md

 Install [Node.js](http://nodejs.org/) on your computer.

-Create a directory for all your static content, scripts, and styles.
+Create a directory for all your static content, scripts, and styles called `quick-start` and navigate into the folder.
 This is your [System.baseURL baseURL] folder.
 Within that folder run `npm init` to, create a **package.json**:

 Note: when it asks for the *entry point*, write **index.js**.